-On 26th September 2018, the Court delivered its verdict in the Reservation in Promotion case.
+On 26th September 2018, the Supreme Court delivered its verdict in the Reservation in Promotion case.
 A five-judge Bench of the Supreme Court unanimously held that the judgment delivered in Nagaraj in 2006, relating to reservations in promotions for SC/ST persons, does not need reconsideration by a larger seven-judge Bench.
 The Bench also struck the demonstration of further backwardness criterion from Nagaraj.
-Justice Nariman wrote the unanimous opinion.

-However, the court added that the principle of creamy layer exclusion would apply to SC/STs.
-Previously; it applied only to Other Backward Classes (OBCs) in matters of reservation.
+However, while the judgment modified the further backwardness criterion, it also added that the principle of creamy layer exclusion applies to SC/STs.
+Previously creamy layer exclusion only applied to Other Backward Classes (OBCs) in matters of reservation.

 Nariman J. observed "the whole object of reservation is to see that backward classes of citizens move forward so that they march hand in hand with other citizens of India on an equal basis.
 This will not be possible if only the creamy layer within that class bag all the coveted jobs in the public sector and perpetuate themselves, leaving the rest of the class as backward as they always were."

-Justice Nariman clarified that in applying the creamy layer principle to Scheduled Castes and Scheduled Tribes, the court in any manner does not tinker with the Presidential list under Article 341 and 342 of the Constitution.
-The Castes or group mentioned under Presidential Order is not altered, but those persons of the group who have come out of untouchability or backwardness by virtue of belonging to creamy layer are excluded from the benefit of reservation.
+Justice Nariman clarified that in applying the creamy layer principle to Scheduled Castes and Scheduled Tribes, the Court does not in any manner tinker with the Presidential list under Article 341 and 342 of the Constitution.
+Justice Nariman wrote, the Castes and groups mentioned under Presidential Order is not altered, but those persons of the group who have come out of untouchability or backwardness by virtue of belonging to creamy layer are excluded from the benefit of reservation in promotion.

-The court read creamy layer exclusion as an ingrained principle of Equality in determining contours of reservation policy.
+The Court read creamy layer exclusion as an ingrained principle of Equality in determining contours of reservation policy.
 Justice Nariman specifically overruled the observation by Former Chief Justice K.G.
-Balakrishanan in Ashok Thakur case that the creamy layer principle is merely a principle of identification and not a principle of equality.
-So, non-exclsuion of creamy layer leads to treating equals unequally as well as unequals equally.
+Balakrishanan in Ashok Thakur, where he held that the creamy layer principle is merely a principle of identification and not a principle of equality.

-The bench clarified that the second condition of states giving quantifiable data with respect to inadequate representation still stands and that inadequacy of representation has to be in relation to specific cadre and not in proportion to SC/ST population in the State.
-Thus, it concluded that the judgment in Nagaraj does not need to be referred to a 7 - judge bench.
+The Bench clarified that the second condition of states giving quantifiable data with respect to inadequate representation still stands and that inadequacy of representation has to be in relation to specific cadre and not in proportion to SC/ST population in the State.